 We also are presenting photographer artist Roger Corona, a master of beauty photography, who was made famous by his research on nude, is included in the project.
 Art critic Giuliana Scimè writes clearly that in Corona’s research all the natural forms are summarised in the human body, and all the possibilities of geometric patterns are encompassed by the human body.

 Raised in Florence, Corona considers geometry as a humanistic form of perfection.
-Sculpture is also for him a perpetual source of inspiration embodied into a light, which he employs in his photographs as sculptural material.
-Inspired by an idea of aesthetics that is combined happily ethical pureness, the artist’s research the synthesis in the forms produce images full of seductive, emotional and imaginative power.
+The sculpture is also for him a perpetual source of inspiration embodied into a light, which he employs in his photographs as a sculptural material.
+Inspired by an idea of aesthetics that is combined happily ethical pureness, the artist’s inquiry sees the synthesis in the forms producing images full of seductive, emotional and imaginative power.